ljbo82/c-cpp-gcc-builder/docs/doxygen.mk.md

 ### Output variables

-_This makefile does not expose any output variable._
+_This makefile does not expose any variable._

 --------------------------------------------------------------------------------